Signup/Sign In

 false // Boolean literal

-A string literal is a combination of zero or more characters enclosed within a single(') or double quotation marks (").
+A string literal is a combination of characters (alphabets or numbers or special characters) enclosed within single('') or double quotation marks ("").

 "Study" // String literal